 If I’ve Been Attacked By A Dog And The Owner Tries To Contact Me, And I’m Already Working With An Attorney, Can I Talk To That Individual?

-When a victim is contacted by the owner, they should direct the owner to their attorney, or at least inform them of that.
+When a victim is contacted by the owner, they should direct the owner to their experienced dog bite attorney or inform them of that.
 If the dog victim doesn’t have the owner’s contact information, they should try to get that from them as well as their liability insurance information.

 If insurance companies are trying to reach the dog bite victim they should be instructed to direct their call to the attorney if one has been hired or their information should be passed on to the attorney.
 Our experienced dog bite lawyers always send out a letter to the insurance company once we are hired notifying them of our representation and instructing them to only contact us and not our clients directly.